Frequently Asked Questions

 About the Project | Expected Benefits from the Project | Clean Power/Green Technology | Public Involvement | Project Schedule | Environmental Review Process | Project Corridor Study Areas vs. Alignments | Aesthetics/Views | Agriculture | Environmental Interests | Landowners | Facility Information | Health and Hazards | Operations and Maintenance | Construction | Funding

 What is the Colusa-Sutter Transmission Line?

 The CoSu Line is a proposed 500-kilovolt (kV) transmission line currently being studied by the Western Area Power Administration (WAPA) and Sacramento Municipal Utility District (SMUD).
-The CoSu Line would connect the California-Oregon Transmission Project (COTP) on the west side of the Sacramento Valley, in Colusa or Yolo counties, to WAPA's and SMUD's existing substations in Sutter or Sacramento counties.
-The project could also include potential modifications to SMUD's existing Elverta Substation.
+The CoSu Line would connect the California-Oregon Transmission Project (COTP) on the west side of the Sacramento Valley, in Colusa County, to WAPA's and SMUD's existing substations in Sutter County.
+The project would also include modifications to WAPA and SMUD's existing Elverta Substation.
 The COTP is one of three critical 500-kV transmission lines connecting California to the Pacific Northwest.